StickOnAStick/SpecialTopicsCMPE189/hw3/Answers.md

 - Wireless host sending this tcp segment is: 00:16:b6:f7:1d:51
 - IP of wireless host:: 192.168.1.109
 - Destination of IP is 128.199.245.12 (host).

+**8. Find the 802.11 frame containing the SYNACK segment for this TCP session.
+What are three MAC address fields in the 802.11 frame?
+Which MAC address in this frame corresponds to the host?
+To the access point?
+To the first-hop router?
+Does the sender MAC address in the frame correspond to the IP address of the device that sent the TCP segment encapsulated within this datagram?
+(Hint: review Figure 6.19 in the text if you are unsure of how to answer this question, or the corresponding part of the previous question.
+It’s particularly important that you understand this)**

+- BSS id:  00:16:b6:f7:1d:51
+- Dest (host): 00:13:02:d1:b6:4f
+- Source (first-hop): 00:16:b6:f4:eb:a8
+- The sender does not correspond to the IP of the server which sent the request since we had to go through the first-hop.